 The Systems Department is responsible for the Court's computer hardware, software and other related systems.
 The Court's case management system, Courtview, is used to maintain the Court's docketing, imaging, and judicial and probation management systems.

-Systems also manages the high resolution digital security camera system located in the Detention Home and Facilities Complex that allows for remote monitoring and archiving 90 days of security camera data.
+Systems also manages the high resolution digital security camera system located at the Detention Home and Facilities Complex that allows for remote monitoring and archiving 160 days of security camera data.
 The video security system provides comprehensive monitoring capabilities and a heightened level of safety for the juveniles and staff.

-In 2017, Domestic Relations Court continued their collaboration with various county agencies and elected officials to finalize their selection of a new case management system.
-Domestic Relations Court also applied for the Supreme Court of Ohio's Technology Grant to upgrade our current case management system in the amount of \$175,241.41, which is still pending.
+In 2018, Domestic Relations Court continued their collaboration with various county agencies and elected officials to finalize their selection of a new case management system.
+Domestic Relations Court also applied for the Supreme Court of Ohio's Technology Grant to upgrade our current case management system in the amount of \$159,991.41, which was denied.